 Given the above and knowing that computers are fully deterministic, meaning that their output is completely determined by their input, one might say that we cannot generate a random number with a computer.
 However, one will only partially be correct, since a dice roll or a coin flip is also deterministic, if you know the state of the system.

 The randomness in our number generator comes from physical processes - our server gathers environmental noise from device drivers and other sources into an entropy pool, from which random numbers are created .

 Sources of randomness

-According to Alzhrani & Aljaedi there are four sources of randomness used in the seeding of the random number generator, two of which are used in our number picker:
+According to Alzhrani & Aljaedi there are four sources of randomness that are used in the seeding of a generator of random numbers, two of which are used in our number picker: